Dialectical Behavior Therapy (DBT) in Washington DC

 Individual therapists and group skills leaders meet on a weekly basis and work as a consultation team.

-Intake Procedure
+Intake Procedure and Application

 We often have a waiting list for our DBT program.
-We endeavor to move people off the waiting list as soon as possible.
-The typical wait time is 4 to 12 weeks.
-In the interest of facilitating a smooth intake procedure, we ask that you proceed with the following steps:
+We endeavor to move people off the waiting list as soon as possible however, the wait time to enter our comprehensive DBT program is typically a minimum of 4 to 12 weeks.

 Complete Application for Adult DBT Program